piotrmaslanka/satella/docs/posix.rst

 Kill your process (and your process group).
 Does not work on Windows (NotImplementedError).
 See issue #37 on GitHub.

-.. autofunction:: satella.posix.suicide
+.. autofunction:: satella.os.suicide

 daemonize
 ---------

 Become a daemonized process.
 Does not work on Windows (OSError).

-.. autofunction:: satella.posix.daemonize
+.. autofunction:: satella.os.daemonize

 hang_until_sig
 --------------

 Sleep until a signal is received.

-.. autofunction:: satella.posix.hang_until_sig
+.. autofunction:: satella.os.hang_until_sig

 is_running_as_root